Today you’re going to learn the potential benefits of marijuana.

 53. THC reduces the infectivity of the herpes virus

-A study done in 1991 found that THC had the potential to reduce the infectivity of herpes simplex virus up to 80%.
+A study done in 1991 found that THC had the potential to reduce the infectivity of herpes simplex virus up to 80% (56).

-Non-Medical Benefits of Marijuana
+Non-Health-Related Benefits of Marijuana

-They further note although a possible explanation for this decrease might have to do with marijuana being a substitute for alcohol…
+Although a possible explanation for this decrease might have to do with marijuana being a substitute for alcohol…

-57. Marijuana can improve creativity
+57. Can improve creativity

-For me personally this creativity finds expression in strategy games…I often come up with the wildest strategies when I’m under the influence of marijuana.
+For me, this creativity finds expression in strategy games.
+I often come up with the wildest strategies when I’m under the influence of marijuana.